-The Nature Conservancy is leading an effort to protect panther habitat by establishing links to connect existing green spaces.
-We’ve protected thousands of acres of prime panther habitat already within the Greater Everglades and a recent land purchase on the Caloosahatchee River has made the outlook brighter.
-Protected only hours before foreclosure, this land purchase secures a highly used passage for panther crossing the Caloosahatchee River and looking for new habitat.
-Without this property, extinction was a near certainty but with this link permanently intact, the Conservancy is determined to build on this foundation, by protecting and restoring key links north of the river up into central Florida.
+The Nature Conservancy is leading an effort to conserve panther habitat by establishing connections to existing protected lands, that encompass a variety of habitat types, from native lands to working lands.
+We’ve protected thousands of acres of prime panther habitat within the Greater Everglades as well as those in the panther corridor near the Caloosahatchee River.
+The Conservancy is determined to build on this foundation, by protecting and restoring key landscapes and connections north of the river up into central Florida.

 We have a strong hunch our work is helping!
 Early in 2017, a mother and two panther kittens were observed on the north side of the Caloosahatchee for the first time in over 40 years.
 We know that panthers are traveling through our protected properties on both sides of the River, and we are continuing to work with other landowners towards a safe and permanent corridor.

 How can you do to save Florida panthers?

 You can help us safeguard lands that link existing managed areas to create a larger protected home range for panthers.
 Support our work to protect prime panther habitat by contributing to our Panther Fund, which will help us protect critical lands, foster greater public understanding, and tackle land use planning challenges.
 You can also encourage your legislators to support land acquisition programs such as Florida Forever and the Rural and Family Lands Protection Program.

 DID YOU KNOW?

 ▪ The panther (Puma concolor coryi) is one of two wild cat species found in Florida.
 The bobcat (Lynx rufus) is the other.

 ▪ Panthers can leap more than 15 feet and can run 35 miles-per-hour for short distances.